suigin10/forge-neo-generation-notifier/README_en.md

 - Plays a notification sound when enabled
 - Displays the generation time in the notification
 - Shows the elapsed generation time in the panel while generating
-- Detects completion using Gradio queue / progress state
+- Detects completion using Gradio queue / progress state, progress API, and UI state

 ---